 How Long the Vaccines Work

 We do not yet know how long the vaccines will protect people from COVID-19.
-It may be that a vaccine is needed annually, similar to a flu shot, or that an additional shot or booster shot is needed, such as with a tetanus shot.
+We do not know yet whether the vaccines will be needed annually, similar to a flu shot, or if an additional shot or booster shot is needed, such as with a tetanus shot.
 It is also possible that no additional vaccine will be needed after the first two doses.

 Continued research and time will tell us how long the vaccines’ protection last and whether people may need additional doses.
 Participants in the clinical trials will continue to be monitored, and we will learn more over time from the millions of people being vaccinated around the world.